Spectral Conditions for the Ingleton Inequality: Examples

 \subsection{Linear flags in higher dimensions}

-Example in Section~\ref{s:linear} can be generalized in a different way.
+\paragraph{Construction of $(X,Y)$.} The example in Section~\ref{s:linear} can be generalized in a different way.
 As above, we fix a finite field $\Fbb_{q}$ and three integers $0<k<l<n$ and define the biregular bipartite graph of linear ($k$-in-$l$)--flags in $\Fbb_{q}^{n}$ as follows.
-Set the left and the right parts to be the Grassmannians, that is, the spaces of linear subspaces in $\Fbb_{q}^{n}$ of dimension $k$ and $l$, respectively:
+The left and right parts are the Grassmannians of $k$- and $l$-dimensional linear subspaces of $\Fbb_q^n$, and the edge-set is the space of flags:

 Let $\Fbf_{kl}^{(n)}=(X,Y)$ be a uniform pair supported on the graph $\Fsf_{kl}^{(n)}$, that is a uniformly random choice of a linear subspace $V$ of dimension $l$ in $\Fbb^{n}$ and a $k$-dimensional subspace $U$ in $V$.
 To write the dimensions of this graph recall that \emph{Gaussian binomial coefficient} (the size of the Grassmannian) is defined as [2]{\left[\!\! \!\!\right]_{q}}